 Summary – how to ‘delete orphaned local git branches’

-The bad news is there is no single line command which deletes all local git branches that no longer track a remote, so you have two options:
+The bad news is there is no single line command which deletes all local git branches that no longer track a remote, so you have two options to remove a local branch in git:

-- Manually delete them one by one.
+- Manually delete your local branches one by one.
 After comparing the remote and local branches you have a list of orphaned branches as shown above.
 And then delete the branch by typing

 git branch -d thebranchnameand that will remove each.